How to Read RFID Tags with Your Mobile Phone?

 Phones cannot read low-frequency (LF) or ultra-high-frequency (UHF) RFID tags, which require specialized hardware.

-Applications of RFID Tag Reading with Mobile Devices
+Limitations of RFID Reading with Phones

 While using a mobile phone as an RFID reader is convenient, there are limitations: